bagder/daniel.haxx.se/about.md

 project to work on this problem.
 One day however, I stumbled over the existing library called ares that did almost exactly what we wanted.
 I quickly took it to heart and implemented support in curl to use this library to do asynchronous and non-blocking name resolves.
-Very soon I learned that the maintainer of ares pretty much considered his work done on that code base and he did not want to merge the changes I fed back and deemed necessary - for example support for building and working on Windows.
+Soon I learned that the maintainer of ares pretty much considered his work done on that code base and he did not want to merge the changes I fed back and deemed necessary - for example support for building and working on Windows.
 I felt that I had no